What Is Chronic Wasting Disease?

 Where and How Did CWD Originate?

-How Does CWD Spread?
+How Does CWD Spread Geographically?

-What Are the Symptoms of CWD?
+What Are the Signs That an Animal Has CWD?

 How Is CWD Detected?

-A definitive diagnosis is based on examination of the brain for the characteristic microscopic spongiform lesions and/or accumulation of the CWD associated prion protein in brain and lymphoid tissues using a technique called immunohistochemistry.
+Clinical signs and visible lesions of CWD alone are not conclusive, and currently there is no practical live animal test.
+A definitive diagnosis is based on examination of the brain for the characteristic microscopic spongiform lesions and/or accumulation of the CWD-associated prion protein in brain and lymphoid tissues using a technique called immunohistochemistry.
 Gross lesions seen at necropsy reflect the clinical signs of CWD, primarily emaciation.
 Aspiration pneumonia, which may be the actual cause of death, also is a common finding in animals affected with CWD.

 Why Are We Concerned About CWD?